GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

 ### Error Handlers

-To use the error handler, modify you **app.module.ts** and add the Loupe error handler as a provider for the Angular <code>ErrorHandler</code>.
+To use the error handler and HTTP interceptors, modify your **app.module.ts** and add the Loupe error handler as a provider for the Angular <code>ErrorHandler</code>.

 <pre>
   providers: [